Like a modern-day Hansel and Gretel, Paulie and Chris get lost in the woods.

 Pussy tries to share a philosophy of love and connection, contrary to Livia’s nihilistic philosophy, with his godchild AJ, but his words come to us in bits and pieces, marred by the static and interference of his FBI wire.
 As affirming as Pussy’s words might have been, it is Livia’s philosophy that has been the dark beacon guiding most of the events in SopranoWorld.
 The Pine Barrens is a geographical incarnation of Livia’s nihilism, a place—as its name suggests—that is barren of love or connection or logic or meaning.
 Livia manages to live on in the series through another incarnation as well…

 Jackie’s contributions to the Scrabble board (ASS, POO, THE) spell out to Meadow how much of an idiot he can be.
-She starts to suspect that he is avoiding her, and with a friend’s help, she catches him cheating.
+She starts to suspect that he is avoiding her, and then with her friend Ambujam’s help, she catches him cheating.
 Meadow storms away from him, but we will see that she does not become seriously distraught (despite some temporary sadness) over their breakup.
-Their breakup will be much more consequential for Jackie.
+Their breakup will be a much more consequential thing for Jackie.

 - This is the first of four episodes that Steve Buscemi directs.
 As incredible as his direction is, his greatest contribution to the series, of course, is as the character “Tony Blundetto” in Season 5.